aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 [Example of Lambda AutoScaling usage](test/integ.autoscaling.ts)

-Autoscaling on a Lambda Version is still possible, but it is a sharp edge that is not exposed in the L2 construct.
+Autoscaling on a Lambda Version is still [possible](https://github.com/aws/aws-cdk/tree/master/packages/%40aws-cdk/aws-applicationautoscaling#lambda-provisioned-concurrency-auto-scaling), but there are some limitations to this approach.
+Versions do not support updates so adding autoscaling to an existing version or updating autoscaling configuration is not possible.
+In addition, replacing a version by changing the logical ID could strand previous autoscaling configurations if the version is set to retain.

 See [the AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html) on autoscaling lambda functions.